MileHacker Logo

 Local Cuisine: History & Flavors

 Māori have a rich gastronomic legacy, focused on gathering kai moana (seafood) and kai whenua (food from the land).
 The traditional hāngī (earth oven cooking) method highlights this connection.
 European settlers introduced farming techniques and dishes.
-Today, modern New Zealand cuisine is fresh, with quality ingredients, and has a worldwide influence, notably from Asia and the Pacific.
+Today, modern New Zealand cuisine is fresh, with high-quality ingredients, and has a worldwide influence, notably from Asia and the Pacific.

 Regional Flavors